brianlindgren/dodge-jerse-tube/README.md

 # dodge-jerse-tube
-Pure Data implementatino of waveguide tube physical model, from Computer Music: Synthesis, Composition, and Performance by Charles Dodge and Thomas A. Jerse
+Pure Data implementation of a waveguide tube physical model, from:

+Dodge, Charles, and Thomas A. Jerse.
+Computer Music: Synthesis, Composition, and Performance.
+2. ed, Schirmer Books [u.a.], 1997, p.
+280.